 The Aston Martin DB10 is outrageous not in a comedic or campy sense, but in the sense that it was built specifically to star in a James Bond motion picture.
 It also happens to be one of the most striking Astons ever created, as the flowing, streamlined body takes hints from the One-77 supercar to present a truly unique silhouette and commanding aura.

 Underneath the vehicle’s sleek shell lies the basic architecture of the V8 Vantage — including the 4.7-liter, 420-horsepower power plant — but the DB10 features a slightly longer wheelbase and a wider track.
+In the film, the DB10 is bulletproof and has quite a few tricks up its sleeves, including a rear machine gun, flamethrowers, and yes, an ejector seat.
 Ten cars were built for Spectre in total, but unfortunately none of them will be sold to customers.
-What flavor of gadgetry lurks beneath the body armor?
-You’ll have to see the film to find out.

 Russian T-54/55 tank — GoldenEye (1995)